 "The only thing certain about the future is its uncertainty.
 The jobs of the future, and the professional skills needed for them, continue to evolve.
-So, for students to have the best opportunity to succeed they need to learn how to communicate, and how to think.
-There's nothing "soft" about these skills - they set the foundation for a mindset of continuous learning that is most needed once they leave school and join a work environment none of us can predict."

--EVAN LEYBOURN, CEO, Business Agility Institute
+So, for students to have the best opportunity to succeed they need to learn how to learn, how to communicate, and how to think.
+There's nothing "soft" about these skills - they set the foundation for a mindset of continuous learning that is most needed once they leave school and join a work environment none of us can predict" -EVAN LEYBOURN, CEO, Business Agility Institute president and CEO, CompTIA